Kristianto06/life_expectancy/README.md

 ## Project Overview 🚀

 What for :
 The Life Expectancy Analysis project investigates the factors associated with life expectancy in East Asia and the Pacific region.
-By focusing on this particular area, we aim to gain valuable insights into the elements that influence life expectancy and guide evidence-based policy decisions.
 This project intends to use various data science techniques to identify key drivers of life expectancy and forecast future trends based on multiple factors.

 ## Problem Statement 📑